ENI-projects/applications-deploy/README.md

 ### Launch the environment

-At the moment the `docker-compose.yml` launched a local environment with 5 services :
+At the moment the `docker-compose.yml` launched a local environment with 4 services :

 * hasura-postgres : postgres service for hasura
 * graphql-engine : hasura service mapped on the port 8080.
-* keycloak-postgres : postgres service for keycloak
+* auth-hasura : a service for hasura authentification with keycloak
-* keycloak : keycloak service mapped on port 8081
 * armadacar-front : application service mapped on port 8082

 To launch the environment we need to position ourselves in the root folder of the project in a terminal and type the following command :